algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **Configuration settings:**

-- Users will be provided with clear setup instructions, including recommended DOSBox configuration settings to optimize performance and ensure proper emulation of the original Pac-Man® environment.
+- Users will be provided with clear setup instructions, including recommended DOSBox configuration settings to optimize performance and ensure proper emulation of the original Pac-Man environment.

 **Enhancing authenticity:**

 - DOSBox serves as a crucial component in preserving the classic gaming experience, replicating the original hardware conditions and constraints.
-- Integration with DOSBox allows the game to run smoothly on modern systems, bringing nostalgia to players while maintaining the integrity of the Pac-Man® gameplay.
+- Integration with DOSBox allows the game to run smoothly on modern systems, bringing nostalgia to players while maintaining the integrity of the Pac-Man gameplay.

 **Potential Challenges:**